Guar Gum Explained: The Science and Everyday Uses of This Natural Fibre

 Guar Gum vs Xanthan Gum

-• Source: Guar gum comes from legumes; xanthan is produced by bacterial fermentation.
+- Source: Guar gum comes from legumes; xanthan is produced by bacterial fermentation.

 How to Add Guar Gum or PHGG to Your Routine

 Small amounts go a long way.
-For culinary use, start with ¼ teaspoon per cup of liquid to thicken sauces or smoothies.
-For digestive support, PHGG dissolves easily in water or juice — begin with ½ teaspoon daily and increase slowly to 1–2 teaspoons.
+For culinary use, start with around ¼ teaspoon per cup of liquid to thicken sauces or smoothies, and adjust based on the texture you prefer.
+Always disperse guar gum into dry ingredients first or whisk it thoroughly to avoid clumping.

 Environmental & Agricultural Insights

 Guar farming supports semi-arid communities across India and Pakistan and is expanding into Australia’s dry regions.
 The crop requires minimal irrigation and naturally replenishes soil nitrogen, making it one of the more eco-efficient fibre sources on the planet.
-Ongoing research in New South Wales is evaluating guar as a rotation crop for sustainable agriculture — further evidence that natural fibres can benefit both gut and planet.
+Ongoing research in parts of New South Wales is evaluating guar as a rotation crop for sustainable agriculture — further evidence that natural fibres can benefit both gut and planet.

 Frequently Asked Questions — Guar Gum & PHGG